-- Increase the number of hospitals, community clinics, and urgent care centers conducting routine HIV testing. - Ensure transportation resources are available to improve access to HIV/STI testing and PrEP/PEP services. - Determine the feasibility of implementing harm reduction programs to improve outreach and HIV testing efforts to at-risk populations. - Enhance geographic data reporting and sharing so prevention and care service providers can develop targeted programming to enhance health outcomes and reduce barriers to care while addressing social determinants of health. - Conduct community meetings between testing sites, DIS, and other entry points to care to discuss the current system and what enhancements need to occur to ensure services are provided to clients.
+- Increase the number of hospitals, community clinics, and urgent care centers conducting routine HIV testing. - Ensure transportation resources are available to improve access to HIV/STI testing and PrEP/PEP services. - Review state laws for to determine the feasibility of using harm reduction programs to improve outreach and HIV testing efforts to at-risk IDU populations. - Enhance geographic data reporting and sharing so prevention and care service providers can develop targeted programming to enhance health outcomes and reduce barriers to care while addressing social determinants of health. - Conduct community meetings between testing sites, DIS, and other entry points to care to discuss the current system and what enhancements need to occur to ensure services are provided to clients.